 Formal actuarial valuations are carried out every three years, where each employer's assets and liabilities are calculated on a detailed basis, using individual member data for cash contribution setting purposes.
 For LGPS Funds, asset investment returns have been greater than expected compared to last year's accounting date assumption.
 The net discount rate assumption has increased by more than the increase in the CPI assumption, which has resulted in a gain on the balance sheet position.
-For a medium duration LGPS employer, this could be of the order of 6-8% of obligations.
 Using more up-to-date longevity assumption has also led to a small gain on the obligations.